-R: Rasputin - Red Ivan
+R: Rasputin - Raven

 Wrestling Heritage A-Z

+The name most often associated with the name Rasputin is that of the wild Irishman Johnny Howard, who is listed under the letter H. Another famed Rasputin, outside of the UK was Frank Hoy, otherwise known as Wild Angus Campbell.
 We have a couple of other masked Rasputin's for you.
 Manchester's Harold Wrigley and Leeds' Jim Armstrong both pulled on a hood and took the name in the independent rings of the 1960s.

 Lou Ravelle is remembered not just as a pro wrestler of the 1950s and 1960s, oft under the guise of Le Masque Rouge, but also as the owner of one of London's first fitness gymnasiums, editor of Wrestling World magazine, a bookshop owner in Bloomsbury, and in later life a hypnotherapist in Majorca.

 Lou wrestled as an amateur at Manchester YMCA before being introduced to fairground wrestling by his friend Jean Morandi.
 In the fairground booths he learned many of the techniques that would prove essential in the professional ring, “We were paid 15/- for the match.
 If it was a good match fans would be invited to throw money into the ring, “nobbins,” and forom those we could make another 30/- each.”

 When he moved to London Lou began working for Dale Martin Promotions.
 He befriended a young Australian named Paul Lincoln, and provided valuable publicity for the fledgling promoter through the Wrestling World magazine, “Paul paid me handsomely for the work I did promoting the Dr Death v White Angel match.”